PaloAltoNetworks/terraform-templates/pan_guard_duty/README.md

 0. PreRequisites:
 -------------
+ - Please clone the repo using the link from github.
  - Please see section 2 below pertaining to Credentials and Authentication.
  - Please see section 3 below about Configuring the S3 bucket.